Which of your cases or matters has been the most memorable?

 For SMEs, the key measure will always be the ability to attract investment, and while intellectual property can sometimes be overlooked by early-stage and small businesses, demonstration of a robust IP strategy will more often than not be the deal clincher for any serious investor.
 A secondary measure might be the ability to keep competitors out of a technical/commercial space, which may of course give rise to downstream licence opportunities.

-Martin MacLean is a partner in Mathys & Squire’s life sciences team, with more than 20 years of IP experience and particular expertise in patent portfolio management for corporate entities and government.
+Martin MacLean works in Mathys & Squire’s life sciences team, and has over 20 years’ IP experience with particular expertise in patent portfolio management for corporations and government.
 His practice covers protein therapeutics, antibodies, vaccines, expression systems, diagnostic assays and environmentally friendly agrochemicals.
-Mr MacLean’s expertise is recognised in various directory rankings, including Band 1 in Chambers UK, a recommendation in The Legal 500 and rankings in IAM Strategy 300 and in IAM Patent 1000.
+Mr MacLean’s expertise is recognised in various directory rankings, including Band 1 in Chambers UK, a recommendation in The Legal 500 and rankings in the IAM Strategy 300 and IAM Patent 1000.